fps697608/AWS-ECS-Workshop/202-Get-Started-with-Amazon-ECS-Service/README.md

 * Open a new browser tab, paste the IP address and press Enter.
 In the browser, we should be able to see the container's UUID and using port.

   ![browser.png](../images/browser.png)

 ### Conclusion

-You have learned how to create task definition and launch container on Amazon ECS.
+Congratulations!
+You have learned how to create task definition and launch service(container) on Amazon ECS.

-### Clean Resources

-To avoid excessive billing, please delete the following resources when you have finished your practice.

-* Service or Task of ECS cluster
-* EC2 instances (If using EC2 instance as cluster nodes)
-* The VPC you created
-* The cluster you created (Delete the VPC first before deleting cluster.)
+Please step to **Clean Resources** part if you no longer need the resources.

 ## Use Amazon EC2 Instance